 Using Login Data

-After you download the login session JSON, you can use the restore_login_session endpoint to restore the login session with the login JSON once you visit the site.
+After you download the login session JSON, you can use the create_session method to restore the login session on session creation.

 Let’s say we’ve downloaded the login session JSON for Zillow and saved it in sessions/zillow_login_session.json.